biocompute-objects/biocompute-object-llm/rag/docs/usage.md

 The currently supported data loaders are:

 - `SimpleDirectoryReader` (default): This is a built-in data loader provided directly by the LlamaIndex library.
 It is the most generic option and is not specialized in any specific file type.
+- `PDFReader`: This is an external data loader from LlamaHub that is specialized to PDF files.
+Because this is an external reader, there will be some overhead the first time you choose this option as the loader will have to be downloaded.
+Once downloaded, future runs with this option will not incur the download overhead.
+If this option is chosen, you will see command line ouptut checking if the dependency requirements are satisfied.

 ### Embedding Model